codeforpdx/recordexpungPDX/deployment/README_deploy.md

 ---------
 In the terminal, use `heroku` commands to build docker images locally and then push to the heroku image registry for deployment.

-First, use the project login credentials to access heroku admin:
+First, use the project login credentials to access the heroku and docker admin accounts, respectively:
 ```
 heroku login
 heroku container:login